Steffo99/emblematic/README.md

 # ![](media/icon-round-100x100.png) Emblematic

-Generates emblems from an icon and a background
+Generate emblems from an icon and a background

 ## Links